Wital619/chain-function/README.md

-### This is an implementation of a chain function that takes an array of links and returns results in turn
+### This is an implementation of a chain function that takes an array of urls and returns results in turn